 Location: Morningside Campus

-This program is for you if you are:
+This college preparation program is for you if you are:

-- Interested in applying to a university arts degree program
+- Interested in applying to a Bachelor of Arts program.

 |Course Code||Course Title||Location|